-Additionally, the bill outlines that the changes will only apply to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
-Offenses committed prior to this date will be governed by the law in effect at that time.
-This ensures that individuals are not retroactively penalized under the new provisions for actions taken before the law's enactment.
+The changes introduced by this bill will only apply to offenses committed on or after its effective date of September 1, 2025.
+Any offenses occurring before this date will be governed by the existing laws at that time.
+This ensures that individuals are not retroactively penalized under the new provisions for actions taken prior to the bill's enactment.

 Statutes affected: Introduced: Family Code 261.109 (Family Code 261)